nfbouche/pyetc_iredmuse/README.md

   - 'frac_dark'
   - 'frac_ron'

-For MOS runs, `res_snr['input']` also includes:
-- `'fiber_injection'`: fiber injection fraction (1.0 for surface brightness, computed for point/resolved sources)
-- `'total_trans'`: total transmission used in plots/results.
-For MOS it is `instrument x atmosphere x fiber_injection`.

 Moreover, there is a handy function to plot all the noise components together, and will accept `res_snr['spec']['noise']` (and also `res_snr['peak']['noise']`) for IFS):